Right: >>> Leither, Sir Tom Farmer calling for a vision of Leith.

 Sign the online petition for a Leith Museum >>>

-Visit the Campaign for a Leith Museum blog site >>>
+Visit the Campaign for a Leith Museum blog site >>> The Campaign for a Leith Museum gathers speed (January 2009)

 The campaign is backed and chaired by Edinburgh North & Leith's MP, Mark Lazarowicz and MSP (pictured right), and strongly supported by Malcolm Chisholm, Leith Councillors Gordon Munro and Rob Munn, and Green MSP for Lothians, Robin Harper, while local organisations such as John Arthur's Persevere Portal and Leith Local History Society, are taking a lead and gathering support from other groups such as Leith Open Space along the way.